adobe/helix-pipeline/README.md

     logger.log("debug", "Constructing Custom Pipeline");

     return pipeline()
-        .pre(adaptOWRequest)   // optional: turns OpenWhisk-style arguments into a proper payload .once(cont)            // required: execute the continuation function .post(adaptOWResponse) // optional: turns the Payload into an OpenWhisk-style response }
+        .before(adaptOWRequest)   // optional: turns OpenWhisk-style arguments into a proper payload .once(cont)            // required: execute the continuation function .after(adaptOWResponse) // optional: turns the Payload into an OpenWhisk-style response }
 ```

-In a typical pipeline, you will add additional processing steps as `.pre(require('some-module'))` or as `.post(require('some-module'))`.
+In a typical pipeline, you will add additional processing steps as `.before(require('some-module'))` or as `.after(require('some-module'))`.

 ### The Main Function